 Yilun He is a BSc (Adv. math) student in University of Sydney.
 He is studying statistics and computer science.
-He specializes in the study of hypothesis testing and computer algorithms.
+He specialises in the study of hypothesis testing and computer algorithms.

 At the moment Yilun receives a scholarship from Victor Chang Cardiac Research Institute and is working on a individual project.

 He also received a summer scholarship from Data61 and commenced research on interactive theorem prover with functional programming implementation.
-In addition, he received a summer research scholarship from department of mathematics and statistics of University of Sydney.
+In addition, he received a summer research scholarship from the Department of Mathematics and Statistics at the University of Sydney.